Models of interacting bosons with exact ground states: a unified approach

 Specifically, the solvable Hamiltonian is designed by working backward from an {\it arbitrary real} function, $K(\{n\})$, of the boson occupation configuration $\{n\}$.
-Ultimately, we will find that $e^{-K(\{n\})}$ is the Boltzmann weight of an associated classical lattice gas problem defined on the same spatial lattice, which has the same density correlations as the ground state of the quantum problem.
-We identify clusters with $L$-tuples of site indices, $c = (i_1\dots i_L) $ (where a site index might occur multiple times in this unordered list).
+Ultimately, we will find that $\mathrm{e}^{-K(\{n\})}$ is the Boltzmann weight of an associated classical lattice gas problem defined on the same spatial lattice, which has the same density correlations as the ground state of the quantum problem.
 The kinetic terms associated with the pair of clusters $c$ and $c'$ is

 i.e. it hops $L$ bosons from $c$ to $c'$ or conversely.
 The interaction term is